lucascassiano/reViz3d/README.md

 3d Visualization toolkit for react based apps.

 # running app
-if electron is not yet installed in your dev environment, install it using terminal:
+if electron (and electron-rebuild) is not yet installed in your dev environment, install it using terminal:

 ```
 npm install -g electron electron-rebuild
 ```